How to Enable Hover Click in Ubuntu Linux

 How to turn on or off Hover click in Ubuntu Linux

-In the System Settings -> Accessibility panel, under Pointing & Clicking, select Click Assist tile to expand.
+Within the System Settings -> Accessibility panel, under Pointing & Clicking, select the Click Assist tile to expand it.

-In the Click Assist pop-up window, flip the Hover Click switch to the On position to activate it.
+In the Click Assist pop-up window, flip the Hover Click switch to the On position to activate the feature.

 Conclusion: